-We are currently reading submissions for Capsule Stories Autumn 2022 Edition: Falling Leaves and we are open for blog submissions year-round.
-You may submit to both Autumn 2022 Edition and our blog at the same time.
+We are currently reading submissions for Capsule Stories Spring/Summer 2023 Edition: Lost in Translation and we are open for blog submissions year-round.
+You may submit to both the Spring/Summer 2023 Edition and our blog at the same time.

 Please read our full submission guidelines for each category before submitting to ensure that your piece is a good fit, as we're looking for submissions that engage with or relate to our themes.

 Our Spring/Summer 2023 Edition theme is Lost in Translation.